crashoverride777/swifty-ads/README.md

 SwiftyAds.shared.loadNativeAd(
     from: self,
     adUnitIdType: .plist, // set to `.custom("AdUnitId")` to add a different AdUnitId for this particular native ad
-    loaderOptions: .single, // set to `.multiple(numberOfAds: 2)` to load multiple ads
+    loaderOptions: .single, // set to `.multiple(2)` to load multiple ads for example 2
     onFinishLoading: {
         // Native ad has finished loading and new ads can now be loaded },